Drinking Water Service Line Inventory

 Lead Service Line Replacement Plan

-The city is currently developing a service line replacement plan based on the inventory results, as required by the EPA.
-Currently, there are no known lead service lines in the system.
-The city is required to fund the replacement of the public portion of the service line.
-While the city is not required to fund the replacement of the private side of the service line, this will be reevaluated once more data is obtained.
+Rockville is developing a service line replacement plan based on inventory results, as required by the EPA.
+Currently, the system has no known lead service lines.
+The city does have a limited number of GRR service lines in the system.
+The EPA requires Rockville to fund replacement of the public side of a lead service line, if present.
+While the city does not have to fund the replacement of the private side of a lead or GRR service line, this will be reevaluated as additional data becomes available.